newrelic/newrelic-cli/docs/cli/newrelic_workload_create.md

 ### Options

 ```
-  -a, --accountId int               the New Relic account ID where you want to create the workload
   -e, --entityGuid strings          the list of entity Guids composing the workload
   -q, --entitySearchQuery strings   a list of search queries, combined using an OR operator
   -h, --help                        help for create